Hunting sable in Africa

 Hunting sable in Africa is for the hunter who needs something else other than the standard impala and warthog.
 These animals are usually added to your collection towards the end of your average African hunts.
 Sable is expensive to hunt but adds the extra spice to an already fantastic hunting collection.

-Hunting sable in Africa is not unlike hunting roan antelope.
-This is such a majestic animal that will contribute to your existing collection to the extent that you wondered how you could have been without one for so long.
+To hunt sable in Africa is not unlike hunting roan antelope.
+This is such a majestic animal that you will wonder how you could have been without one for so long.
 The horns curve back in a long sweeping arch with secondary growth indicated by the smooth last few inches of the horn tips.
 This is something you really want to have when hunting a superb trophy sable.
 Mature sable bulls have complete black coats and walk around like the own not only the property, but also your brand-new truck.

 Juvenile sables are distinguished from adults by body color.
 Juveniles have a reddish-brown color that dissipates from the age of three years and older.
 Sable cows become sexually mature at the age of three.
 At this point the mature herd bull will defend his role as the Alpha male by forcefully evicting any potential competitors for breeding rights.